thomassuedbroecker/library-app-kubernetes/README.md

 ---

-## 1. Create the Bluemix Services <a name="part1"></a>
+## 1. Create the IBM Cloud Services <a name="part1"></a>

-Before running the two containers on a Kubernetes cluster on Bluemix, you need to create an instance of a Conversation Service, a TextToSpeech Service and an App ID service on Bluemix.
+Before running the two containers on a Kubernetes cluster on IBM Cloud, you need to create an instance of a Conversation Service, a TextToSpeech Service and an App ID service on Bluemix.

 1. First, create a *Watson Conversation* service and copy the credentials to the Kubernetes Service configuration file.